 This idea is gold!
 Yes, it takes a little time with the initial making of the activity, however, no time to set up once it has been created.
 If you can, make a class set of craft sticks so that each student has their own each time or can work in pairs.

 The basic concept is that students get handed the full set and they begin with the craft stick that has the word start written on it, working all the way to the finish line.
 They must find the matching answers to the math questions until all of the craft sticks are in order.

 “I Have, Who Has” Math Warm-Up Game

 There are so many different variations of this warm-up game, and you can keep track of how quickly the class gets through the cards to keep kids wanting more — they kept wanting to beat their record time.

 The student that has the sentence “I am the starter” begins the game by standing up and reading their card.
-Once they have read their clue, the student that has the matching number on their card stands up and reads what is on their card.
+Once they have read their clue, the student who has the matching number on their card stands up and reads what is on their card.
 The game continues until the last person reads out “I am the last number!”